2019 Summit Speakers

-Jason Bayless is the U.S. Community Development Specialist with Pachamama Alliance.
-He is a diverse activist with a wide range of experience.
+Jason Bayless is a diverse activist with a wide range of experience.
 Jason worked at People for the Ethical Treatment of Animals (PETA) in a number of positions including Senior Youth Outreach Specialist, Circus Monitor, and Senior Projects Specialist.
 He has traveled the country documenting and reporting animal abuse and neglect within the entertainment industry, including Ringling Bros. and Barnum & Bailey Circus and the NYC horse drawn carriage industry.
 Jason was on the Advisory Board of Food Empowerment Project, a vegan food justice organization.
 He currently is the President, Board of Directors with Center for Farmworker Families, non-profit organization dedicated to education, advocacy, and support for farmworker families.
-His focus with Pachamama Alliance is to support volunteers and co-develop resources and trainings that strike at the root of systems and structures that keep us separated from each other and earth.
+Jason is also on the National Board of Directors of Move to Amend, a coalition of organizations and individuals, who are working together to end corporate personhood and works to remove money as protected free speech under the First Amendment.
+He currently works with Pachamama Alliance, as the U.S. Community Development Specialist is to support volunteers and co-develop resources and trainings that strike at the root of systems and structures that keep us separated from each other and earth.

 Mark Charles is a dynamic and thought-provoking public speaker, writer, and consultant.
-The son of an American woman (of Dutch heritage) and a Navajo man, he speaks with insight into the complexities of American history regarding race, culture, and faith in order to help forge a path of national healing and conciliation.
-Mark serves as the Washington DC correspondent and regular columnist for Native News Online and is the author of the popular blog "Reflections from the Hogan."
+The son of an American woman (of Dutch heritage) and a Navajo man, he speaks with insight into the complexities of American history regarding race, culture, and faith in order to help forge a path of healing and conciliation for the nation.
+Mark serves as the Washington DC correspondent and regular columnist for Native News Online and is the author of the popular "Reflections from the Hogan".
 Mark is a founding partner of a national conference for Native students called “Would Jesus Eat Frybread?”
+Mark’s forthcoming book entitled “Unsettling Truths: The Ongoing, Dehumanizing Legacy of the Doctrine of Discovery” is published by InterVarsity Press and will be available in 2019.
 Mark is active on Facebook, Twitter, YouTube and Instagram under the username: wirelesshogan.

 Mary Sue Gmeiner